hazelcast/hazelcast-jet/site/docs/sql/intro.md

 sql〉
 ```

-Here are two more examples with streaming data.
-Streaming data never
+Here are two more examples with streaming SQL.
+Streaming queries never
 complete, so use `Ctrl+C` to cancel them after a while:

 ```sql